-- All university facilities are accessible to persons with physical disabilities and meet Americans with Disabilities Act (ADA) standards.
-University shelters will also comply with FEMA's guidance on Functional Needs Support Services in General Population Shelters. - Should the university need to provide a temporary shelter, persons requiring special assistance may request the following accommodations: - Service animals, as defined by Disability Services, will be allowed to accompany their owners into facilities.
-Owners should come prepared to care for their animals for the duration of the sheltering operation. - Persons requiring refrigeration for their medications may contact shelter management, who will assist by either providing access to a refrigerator or another means to cool their medications such as a cooler with ice.
+- All university facilities identified as temporary shelters are accessible to persons with physical disabilities and meet Americans with Disabilities Act (ADA) standards.
+University shelters will also comply with FEMA's guidance on Functional Needs Support Services in General Population Shelters. - Should the university need to provide a temporary shelter, persons requiring special assistance may request the following accommodations: - Service animals will be allowed to accompany their owners into facilities.
+Owners should come prepared to care for their animals for the duration of the sheltering operation. - Persons requiring refrigeration for their medications should contact shelter management, who will assist by either providing access to a refrigerator or another means to cool their medications such as a cooler with ice. - Individuals who require electricity to power or charge their medically necessary equipment may notify shelter management, who will provide them access to electrical outlets within the facility. - o Individuals who require communications assistance should be request accommodations through staff management.
+Examples of such accommodations include the following:

-- Individuals who require electricity to power or charge their medically necessary equipment may notify shelter management, who will provide them access to electrical outlets within the facility. - Individuals may require communications assistance, and these accommodations should be requested through staff management.
-Examples of such accommodations include the following: - Persons who are blind or have low vision may have shelter staff read printed notices, advisories, and other written information to them. - Translators can be made available for non-English speakers. - Telecommunications devices for the deaf (TDD) can be made available for persons with hearing or speech difficulties.
+- Persons who are blind or have low vision may have shelter staff read printed notices, advisories, and other written information to them. - Translators can be made available for non-English speakers. - Telecommunications Devices for the Deaf (TDD) can be made available for persons with hearing or speech difficulties.